 The city is the second of seven churches in Asia Minor who receive a spiritual evaluation directly from God through Jesus Christ.

 8. And to the angel of the church of the Smyrneans write: These things says the First and the Last, Who was dead but is alive.
-9. I know your works and tribulation and poverty (but you are rich), and the blasphemy of those who declare themselves to be Jews and are not, but are a synagogue of Satan.
-10. Do not fear any of the things that you are about to suffer.
-Behold, the devil is about to cast some of you into prison, that you may be tried; and you shall have tribulation ten days.
-Be faithful unto death, and I will give you a crown of life.
-(Revelation 2:8 - 10, HBFV)
+9. I know your works and tribulation (trials and difficulties) and poverty (but you are rich), and the blasphemy (speaking against God) of those who declare themselves to be Jews (they state that they are true believers in God) and are not . . .
+(Revelation 2:8 - 9, HBFV)

 Paul the apostle likely began the Christian church in the city.
-Polycarp (69 to 155 A.D.), believed to be one of apostle John's students, played a leading role in the Ephesian church in the second century A.D.
-It is believed Polycarp was martyred in Smyrna.
+One of apostle John's students, Polycarp (who lived from 69 to 155 A.D.), is thought to have played a major role in leading the church in Ephesus during the second century.
+Tradition states that he was killed as a martyr in Smyrna.